Amroha: Economy

 Amroha is known for its production of mangoes.
 Some of the industries in Amroha include cotton & textiles, and small-scale production of cotton cloth, hand-loom weaving, pottery making, sugar milling and secondary ones are carpet manufacturing, wood handicrafts and dholak manufacturing.

 Connectivity

-Amroha is well connected through Railways and Road with Indian capital New Delhi.
-Amroha railway station is situated on Delhi-Moradabad line and all passenger trains & most of the express trains stop here.
+Amroha is well connected through Railways and roads with the Indian capital New Delhi.
+Amroha railway station is situated on the Delhi-Moradabad line, and all passenger trains & most of the express trains stop here.
 Amroha railway station is on a line built by Oudh and Rohilkhand Railway, 868 miles from Kolkata.
-Amroha is about 5 km away from NH 24, a four-lane highway which connects New Delhi to Lucknow.
+Amroha is about 5 km away from NH 24, a four-lane highway that connects New Delhi to Lucknow.

 Landmark places

 Amrohas has many tourist attractions.
 Vasudev Temple for Hindus.

-Dargah Shah Wilayat of Sufi saint Syed Husain Sharaf-ud-din Soharwardi is visited by people across the country.
+Dargah Shah Wilayat of Sufi saint Syed Husain Sharaf-ud-din Soharwardi Naqvi is visited by people across the country.
 The Sufi Shah wilyat came to Amroha from Wasit, Iraq in 13th century.
-At his resting place, scorpions never sting.
+It is claimed that at his resting place, scorpions never sting.